By Tabid · March 16, 2026 · 10 min read

 Shared or VPS hosting?
 It is one of the most common questions for website owners.
 This clear guide explains the differences and tells you exactly which one to choose.

 Disclosure: This post contains affiliate links.
-We earn a commission at no extra cost to you if you purchase through our links.
+I earn a commission at no extra cost to you if you purchase through our links.

 What is Shared Hosting?